broilo/Summaries/Hands-on_ML/chap3/README.md

 * it's very similar to the precision/recall curve
     - but instead it plots the True Positive Rate (Recall) against the False Positive Rate (FPR).
-    * FPR is the ratio of negatives instances that are incorrectly classified as positive.
+    - FPR is the ratio of negatives instances that are incorrectly classified as positive.
         * FPR = 1 - TNR
         * TNR: true negative rate (a.k.a specificity), is the ratio of negative instances that are correctly classified as negative.
 * ROC Curve plots sensitivity against 1-specificity

 <img src="https://glassboxmedicine.files.wordpress.com/2019/02/roc-curve-v2.png?w=576" align="center" width="600" heigth="300">

+* Once again there's a tradeoff.
+    - The higher the recall (TPR), the more false positives (FPR) the classifier produces.
+* One way to compare classifiers is to measure the area under the curve (AUC).
+    * A perfect classifier will have ROC AUC equal to 1, whereas a purely random one will have ROC AUC equal to 1/2.

+**When to use?**
+* As a rule of thumb:
+    * Precision/Recall curve: whenever the positive calss is rare or when you care more about the false positives than the false negatives.
+    * ROC curve: otherwise.

 # Keywords